Posted on: May 29, 2025

 Normally, you must be 21 years old to obtain an ATC employee permit.
 An employee permit allows the individual to serve alcoholic beverages as a clerk in a package liquor store, a bartender, waiter, waitress, or manager in a retail establishment.

-According to the official website of the Indiana State Government, in Indiana, you must be 21 years old to be a bartender.
-However, an individual that’s at least 19 years old but less than 21 years of age and who completes an ATC-approved server training program may serve alcoholic beverages in a dining area or family room of a restaurant or hotel under appropriate supervision as authorized by statute.
+According to the official website of the Indiana State Government, you must be 21 years old to be a bartender.
+However, an individual who’s at least 18 years old but less than 21 years of age and who completes an ATC-approved server training program may serve alcoholic beverages in a dining area or family room of a restaurant or hotel under appropriate supervision as authorized by statute.
 You can find more information on the Restricted Server Guidelines webpage.

 Along with the necessary state fee, you'll also need to pay for approved alcohol seller/server training.
 The provider and the format will affect how much the training will cost.
 For instance, online training is always less expensive than traditional teaching.